supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex10_Workbooks.md

    ![linux login](../Media/m7.png)

 1. Select **Done Editing** on the bottom of this section, *Editing text item: text - 2*.
-Notice that your header increased size and name changed.
+Notice that your header increased in size and name changed.

-1. Select **Edit** below the only visible barchart graph.
+1. Select **Edit** below the only visible bar chart graph.

 1. Review the KQL statement that provides a *union* statement of counts across all tables.